 Being able to change the time between check in’s if going into a situation deemed high risk is important.
 The high risk check in feature benefits lone workers in the HVAC industry especially.
 The ability to set the time period for their check in from between one minute to one hour (in 10-minute increments) allows a technician to adjust the feature to be beneficial to the specific activity they are doing.
 For a higher risk activity, such as interaction with cables in a confined space, it should be set to a shorter time.
 Once the task has been completed without incident, the check in time should revert to the normal frequency previously set for the worker.

 An HVAC safety app runs on a worker’s smart phone and allows lone workers to check in at regular intervals or request help if they need it.
 The ‘Help Button’ should send an alert to a supervisor, security personnel or a representative of the employer, informing them that a worker needs assistance immediately.
 The help button should have options to trigger it; being pushed manually or triggered using voice commands.
 Workers should also have the option of sending a written or voice message directly to the person monitoring their situation.
-The safety App should have GPS capabilities that can locate a technician if they activate the ‘help’ alert.
+The employee monitoring App should have GPS capabilities that can locate a technician if they activate the ‘help’ alert.

 In order to protect technicians there needs to be a focus on HVAC health and safety.
 Workers need to carry out risk assessments and follow company safety policies and employers need to implement and ensure OSHA HVAC requirements are being followed.
 Workers being sent into dangerous locations and situations need a way of summoning immediate help, something that lets management know there is an emergency even if they themselves can’t.